Zentar-Ai/Zentara-Code/README.md

 This project is a fork of [RooCodeInc/Roo-Code](https://github.com/RooCodeInc/Roo-Code).
 We gratefully acknowledge all contributions made to the original project.
 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people :
-# Contributors

-Thanks to all our contributors who have helped make Zentara Code better!

-## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->